 Download a free copy of the spreadsheet I use for recording and scoring USPs

-The Rarity score is going to be a measure of how exclusive a USP is.
-If it's something that all your competitors offer it will score 1 and if it's something that only your business offers then it will score a 5.
+The Exclusivity score is going to be a measure of how exclusive a USP is.
+If it's something that all your competitors offer, it will score 1; and if it's something that only your business offers then it will score a 5.

 The Appeal score measures how attractive that USP is likely to be to your potential customers.
 The higher the score, the more appealing you are saying it is.

 For example, an ecommerce business might list free delivery as one of its USPs.
 This is probably going to be something customers will really like, so it could score 5 for Appeal.
 But if a lot of the other websites selling similar products also offer free delivery then the Exclusivity score might only be 2.
 And so the total score for that USP would be 5 x 2 = 10.

 Once you've given each USP its scores and got a total for each one, you should sort your spreadsheet so the USPs are listed in order of their total score.
 You should now pick the top two or three of them to be the ones that you will craft into a value proposition.

 This is usually the trickiest part of the process, especially if you've never done it before.
 You need to take the top USPs that you chose in the last step and write a one or two sentence value proposition that mentions all of those points.

 It's a good idea to write several variations so as you can play around with different phrasing and word order until you get something that flows nicely.